joverbee/pyEELSMODEL/README.md

 #### GOS tables from Segger L.
-Following steps explain on how the properly setup the GOS array of Segger L.
+Following steps explain how to manually setup the GOS array of Segger L.
 1. Download the Segger_Guzzinati_Kohl_1.5.0.gosh (depends on version) file
 2. Copy the .gosh file to .pyEELSMODEL\database\Segger_Guzzinati_Kohl folder which is found in the pyEELSMODEL folder

-**The GOS tables are used in the quantification workflows so they are necessary to run the example notebooks.**
+**The GOS tables are used in the quantification workflows so they are necessary to run the example notebooks, but they should be automatically installed the first time they are needed.**

 Using